ShadowSpeak

 - JWT auth with RBAC: teachers and students have different permissions enforced on both frontend and backend

-- PostgreSQL schema with users, lessons, and assignments tables, proper foreign keys and cascade deletes
+- PostgreSQL schema with 8 tables (users, lessons, assignments, audio_segments, practice_words, practice_results, lists, feedback_replies), proper foreign keys and cascade deletes

 Solo Project